Probiotics: How Microbes Help Us Stay Healthy

 Natural Probiotic Sources vs. Capsules

-Originally, people got probiotics from natural fermented foods like cheese, kefir, and yogurt.
+Historically people got probiotics from natural fermented foods like cheese, kefir, and yogurt.
 These foods provide both the bacteria and the environment they need to thrive.
-Today, capsules are popular, but many don’t work well on their own unless taken with milk or a sugar source.
+Today, capsules are popular, but many don’t work well on their own unless taken with milk, a sugar or prebiotic source.
 Also, many strains found in capsules don’t colonize the gut long-term, meaning you need to take them regularly.

 In contrast, kefir contains multiple strains that can colonize and stay in the gut.
 Combining kefir, yogurt, milk, and colostrum gives the best chance for lasting benefits.
 You can even add your favorite probiotic capsules to this mix for extra support.